Hemera Holidays

 workingmums.co.uk has some advice on how to start up a business in difficult times.

-Starting a business might not seem a great idea in the current circumstances when everything is very insecure, but, with jobs scarce on the ground, it may be your best bet. workingmums.co.uk has 10 tips for how to get it off the ground.
+Starting a business might not seem a great idea in the current circumstances when everything is very insecure, but, with the labour market very volatile, it may be your best bet. workingmums.co.uk has 10 tips for how to get it off the ground.

 1) Develop a detailed business plan (including financials for 24 months at least.
 Also consider market, location; branding; staff; etc).